-If you don't already have a account head over to our signup page.
-When you create your account, you will be asked to enter you email address and create a password for the account.
-You password needs to be at least 8 characters long.
+If you don't already have an account head over to our signup page.
+You can sign up with a GitHub or Google account or via an email address.
+When you create your account, you will be asked to create a password for the account.
+Your password needs to be at least 8 characters long.

 Access tokens are used for authentication in the balena API, CLI, and Node.js and Python SDKs.
 They are managed in the Access tokens tab of the Preferences page, which can be found via the dropdown menu in the upper-right corner of the dashboard:

 There are two types of access tokens: session tokens and API keys.
 Both authentication types provide user-level permissions, meaning any user or application with one of these tokens can make changes across devices, applications, and the user account.

 Session tokens are retrieved from the Preferences page, and they can be refreshed with the API.
 These tokens expire after seven days, and they cannot be revoked.